J0nan/Jellyfin.Plugins.Telegram/README.md

 Get started with Jellyfin at https://jellyfin.github.io/

+## How to install
+* Download the latests release
+* Extract it
+* Create a folder in the plugins folder.
+On windows it is usually in `C:\ProgramData\Jellyfin\Server\plugins`
+* Copy the extracted files to the new folder
+* Reboot Jellyfin

 ## How to use

 * Create a bot (or use an existing one).
 You can use the `/newbot` command of BotFather for this.
 Make sure to copy the access token.